daidensacha/buttonStyler/README.md

 	- I want to share this tool with others who might also benefit from it.
 	- I want to do this project to learn and to be able to put to use the things I have been learning in this last unit.

+[Post development-deployment review](/assets/documentation/testing.md/#user-story-review) of user stories can be read in the testing.md

 ### 2\.
 Scope